 Published on Brock University (http://www.brocku.ca)

-To create an environment that serves each of these needs, there are over 1350 comfortable study spaces located in three distinct zones in the Library/Learning Commons:
+To create an environment that serves each of these needs, there are over 1400 comfortable study spaces located in three distinct zones:

 Usually busy with high traffic levels.
-These areas are intended for group study and / or instruction and include library service desks.
+Intended for group study and / or instruction and include library service desks.
 Here, low-level conversational noise is to be expected.